 The new legislation, known as REPPIR 2019: Radiation (Emergency Preparedness and Public Information) Regulations became UK law on 22 May 2019 with local authorities given a year to implement the changes.

-ONR will continue to regulate arrangements under its approved code of practice and nuclear operators, including EDF Energy, will continue to provide technical guidance to Local Authorities for local plans.
+ONR will continue to regulate arrangements under its approved code of practice and nuclear operators, including Magnox (Hunterston A) and EDF Energy (Hunterston B), will continue to provide technical guidance to Local Authorities for local plans.
 It is important to understand that this legislation is not specific to Hunterston and applies to all nuclear sites across the UK.

 In the meantime, the small number of households currently within the DEPZ will continue to receive information and pre-distributed stable iodine tablets to allow them to be prepared in the unlikely event of an offsite release of radiation.
 The ‘risk’ rating for the Hunterston site has not altered and remains very low.